Keyri-Co/xray/readme.md

 let info = await xray.scan(
-    data.eventType, // The type of event: Login, Signup, Visits, Access data.userId, // The id of the user in your system data.yourPublicEcdhKey, // This comes from our dashboard and is used to identify you and as an encryption key 5_000  // Optional Timeout.
-If nothing happens before this, an error is returned );
+    data.eventType, // The type of event: Login, Signup, Visits, Access data.userId, // The id of the user in your system data.yourPublicEcdhKey, // This comes from our dashboard and is used
+                            // -- to identify you and as an encryption key 5_000,  // Optional Timeout.
+            // -- If nothing happens before this, an error is returned "safe"  // Optional Commit-Mode.
+When used, the API does not
+            // -- automatically update information about the device or user.
+            // -- The Relying-Party (you) must make an additional API
+            // -- call to make this happen.
+);

 // Do something useful with the data